 - Azure Security Center

-Besides on-boarding virtual machines, the service will monitor for any discrepancies and automatically correct them. (additional costs might incur for using those services)
+The service will also, monitor for any discrepancies, and automatically correct them. (additional costs might incur for using those services)

 - Windows OS Support only.